limunglazba/my-notes/topics/Python.md

 - [Corey Shafer's OOP tutorial on YT](https://www.youtube.com/watch?v=ZDa-Z5JzLYM&list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc)

 ## Class Variables
-- Class variables can be **accessed through class itself or through class instances**
+- Class attributes can be **accessed through class itself or through class instances**
-  - When accessing an attribute, Python will __first check if an instance contains that attribute__.
+- When accessing an attribute through an instance, Python will __first check if an instance contains that attribute__.
 If it doesn't, it will check if its class (or a class it inherits from) contains it. [[1]](https://youtu.be/BJ-VvGyQxho?t=214)

 ### Class Constructor \_\_init__
 - Runs every time an instance is made